Boxing Federation of India appoints Irish great Bernard Dunne as director of high performance | www.lokmattimes.com

 Boxing Federation of India appoints Irish great Bernard Dunne as director of high performance

-New Delhi, Oct 17 The Boxing Federation of India (BFI) has named Irish boxing legend Bernard Dunne, who has produced Olympic and world champions, as the director of high performance for Indian boxing.
+The Boxing Federation of India (BFI) has named the Irish boxing legend Bernard Dunne, who has produced Olympic and world champions, as the director of high performance for Indian boxing.

-Dunne will be joining the Indian team following a five-year stint with Irish Athletic Boxing Association, serving in the same position.
+A renowned name in the world of boxing, Dunne will be joining the Indian team following a successful five-year stint with the Irish Athletic Boxing Association, serving in the same position.

-Talking about the appointment of Dunne, BFI president Ajay Singh said, "We are delighted to announce Bernard Dunne as the high-performance director of the Indian team.
+Talking about the appointment of Dunne, Boxing Federation of India's President Ajay Singh said: "We are delighted to announce Bernard Dunne as the high-performance director of the Indian team.
 He was a legendary boxer and has also done exceptionally well while working with the Ireland team.
 As a federation, we are focussed on doing everything that is required for our boxers to bring glory to the country.
 This is a major boost to our aim of winning medals at the Paris Olympics.
 With the amount of experience and success he has under his belt, he is the perfect fit for this role.
 I'm sure Dunne will guide our boxers to the next level of performance.
 We welcome him and wish him the best luck."

-During Dunne's tenure with the Ireland team, Kellie Harrington emerged the Olympic champion in Tokyo as well as the world champion in 2018.
-He also guided Amy Broadhurst and Lisa O'Rourke to gold medals at the last World Championships, and Aidan Walsh to bronze medal at the 2020 Olympic Games.
+During Dunne's tenure with Ireland's team, Kellie Harrington emerged as the Olympic champion in Tokyo as well as the world champion in 2018.
+He also guided Amy Broadhurst and Lisa O'Rourke to gold medals at the last World Championships and Aidan Walsh to bronze medal at the 2020 Olympic Games.

 "Indian boxing has been on the rise and this is our effort in giving them an edge to win more and more medals at the international stage.
 Dunne is a big name in boxing and has helped boxers win medals at big stages.
-His presence will definitely motivate our boxers," added Hemanta Kumar Kalita, Secretary General, BFI.
+His presence will definitely motivate our boxers," added Hemanta Kumar Kalita, Secretary General, Boxing Federation of India.

 "India has huge boxing talent and its boxers have been performing exceedingly well.
 It will be a great opportunity for me to work with them and contribute to their success.
 I'm very excited to join the team and take the standards of Indian boxing to a new high altogether," said Dunne, who is also a renowned name in professional boxing, having won the WBA World Championship (2009) and the European Championship (2007).